Time Is Up (film): Plot

-Steve and Roy are pitted against each other in the pool, and Roy beats him, so qualifies to go with the team to Rome for the swim meet.
+Steve and Roy are pitted against each other in the pool, and Roy beats him, thus qualifying to go with the team to Rome for the swim meet.
 Directly afterwards Vivien and Steve have a confrontation, he wanting to know why she was gone from the party by the time he showed, she pointing out he was again unreachable by phone.
 Although Vivien gives him an ultimatum about their relationship, he abruptly leaves with the team.
 Going home, Vivien confronts her parents, learning they separated a year ago, but were waiting to tell her once she was at college.

 Distraught, she goes to Rome to surprise Steve, but ends up spending the day with Roy.
 They walk around the city, take out a row boat and get drunk at a hotel's bar, doing a runner.
 At the end of the day, they kiss in a pool.
 Having mixed feelings, Vivien goes back to Steve's room, only to find him in bed with the coach.

 Shocked and heartbroken, Vivien runs out of the hotel with Roy chasing after her.
 Upset, she lashes out at him, saying hurtful things.
 Then, going after him to apologize into a dark street, Vivien is hit by a car.

 After initial treatment by the doctors in Rome, Vivien is transported to a hospital stateside without regaining consciousness.
 When she wakes days later, after he plays a song they heard buskers performing in Rome, initially she has no memory of what happened in Rome.
 Steve lies to her that she spent the day with him, while Roy keeps his distance.

 Eventually, Vivien remembers what actually happened, thanks to seeing the photos of their day in Rome.
 She goes to meet Roy, and they spend the night together.
 Newly confident in herself, she takes her physics test.